-Communities that take action to build and enhance their local economy while staying true to what makes them unique have a competitive advantage.
-Seizing that advantage, the Competitive Florida Partnership helps a community value those assets that makes them special and challenges them to set realistic goals for advancing their economic development vision.
+Communities that take action to build and enhance their local economies while staying true to what makes them unique have a competitive advantage.
+Seizing that advantage, the Competitive Florida Partnership helps a community value those assets that makes them special and challenges them to set realistic goals for advancing their economic development visions.
 A community that participates in this technical assistance opportunity is committed to innovative strategies that promote partnerships, community design, and a viable economy.
 This partnership will create a network of vibrant communities and passionate leaders who gain ideas on how to reach their goals through the success and lessons learned from their peers.
 A community that makes a formal commitment to the Competitive Florida Partnership receives enhanced support from the Department of Economic Opportunity (DEO) as well as state-wide recognition and celebration of their successes along the way.

 How the Partnership Works

 If you're interested in the Competitive Florida Partnership, we will: